sandkum5/cimc_getSEL/README.md

 # cimc-get-sel
-To get/clear SEL logs from Cisco IMC using Redfish RESP API
+To get/clear SEL logs from Cisco IMC using Redfish REST API